SinTh0r4s/VisualProspecting/README.md

 ### For Minecraft 1.7.10

 This mod is intended for player convenience, but may also be used as API, since it provides the location of all GT ore veins in a cache.
 VisualProspecting tracks all GT Ore Veins a player has found and visualizes them in JourneyMap (optional, if installed).
+It also visualizes tracked Thaumcraft aura nodes if TCNodeTracker if installed.

 VisualProspecting tracks all ores that a player interacted with, by right or by left click.
 It also integrates prospecting data from GTs _Advanced Seismic Prospector_.
 You may share your findings with other players by crafting a _Prospector's Log_.